mathiask88/node-snap7/README.md

  - `errNum`

 ## Licence & copyright
-Copyright (c) 2014, Mathias Küsel
+Copyright (c) 2015, Mathias Küsel

-node-snap7 is licensed under an MIT +no-false-attribs license.
+node-snap7 is licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.

 node-snap7 builds on the excellent work of the snap7 framework from Davide Nardella.
 Snap7 is issued under the GPL/LGPLv3 (see ```./deps/snap7/gpl.txt ./deps/snap7/lgpl-3.0.txt```).